okyeron/fates/install/norns/Norns_install_instructions_1.8.md

 Answer yes (Y) to install prompts.

 The pi will reboot.
-When it restarts you should see the norns menu interface.
+When it restarts you should see "sparkles" and then the norns menu interface.
 The screen will probably say `error: SUPERCOLLIDER FAIL`.
 Ignore this for the moment as it should get fixed in the next step.

 ## Wifi network

 Reconnect via SSH

+    ssh we@norns.local
     cd /home/we/fates/install/norns/scripts &&./fates_networkmanager.sh

-Answer yes (Y) to install prompts.
+Answer yes (Y) to install prompts (if any).

 This installs network manager and changes your previous wpa_supplicant wifi setup.
 After the following steps, you'll likely get a new IP address.

+After reboot, you should see `NONE` at the top of the screen.

-After reboot, on the Raspberry pi, using the OLED screen navigate to SYSTEM > WIFI and add your network manually.
+Then use the norns menu to navigate to `SYSTEM > WIFI` and add your WiFi network manually.
+Then use the `ADD` option to choose your network and enter your password, etc.

 This is a bit of a hassle to do manually, but you only have to do it once and it should ensure your WIFI works properly from here on out.